 Shoplifting specifically is at an all-time high in our country with over $13 billion worth of merchandise stolen from retailers each year.
 More and more teens and young adults are being prosecuted and the punishment can be very harsh and longer-lasting than you would expect.

 Why do some choose to steal or shoplift?
 This is a great question, especially since the crime is committed primarily by otherwise law-abiding citizens that somehow become enticed by the opportunity to get something for nothing.
-For younger teens, a simple lack of judgement goes a long way.
+For younger teens, a simple lack of judgment goes a long way.
 According to the National Association of Shoplifting Prevention (NASP), most shoplifting is not premeditated.
-Instead, impulse, rationalizing it as “no big deal”, and the need to fit in take over.
+Instead, impulse, rationalizing it as “no big deal”, and the need to fit in taking over.
 Most can’t explain themselves.
 According to the NASP says that 72% of teens say they didn’t plan to take anything – they made the decision to steal while they were in the store.

 Most of the statistics you read concern the cost to the retailer.
 For example, “more than $35 million a day are stolen from retailers”.
 As bad as that is, the cost to the individual can be even greater.
 From a criminal defense attorney’s vantage point, we see what a conviction for shoplifting (theft) can do to someone’s chances of getting a job, getting into the school they want, being accepted to certain organizations, etc. Unfortunately, if not handled correctly, a theft conviction can significantly impact the rest of their lives.
 Employers and school administrators have more ways to search criminal history than ever before.
 And no employer wants to hire someone convicted of stealing something – even if it was when they were 19 years old and have never been in any trouble since.
 Some who have been previously arrested for shoplifting have found that their arrest photos still show up online years after the offense.